aiven/devportal/docs/platform/reference/meltdown-spectre-vulnerabilities.rst

 - Aiven for Elasticsearch® is not vulnerable.

-- Aiven Grafana® is not vulnerable.
+- Aiven for Grafana® is not vulnerable.

 - Aiven for InfluxDB® is not vulnerable.